10 Things You Need To Know About Cupid’s Undie Run

 5. WE HAVE SKIN IN THE GAME

 Literally.
-Cupid Charities (the team behind Cupid’s Undie Run) is made up of a small National team and countless volunteers across the country.
+Cupid’s Charity (the non-profit behind Cupid’s Undie Run) is made up of a small national team and countless volunteers across the country.

-Because of this, we are DEEPLY dedicated to doing whatever we can to make our events successful and bring in vital research dollars so that we can #EndNF.
+We are deeply committed to doing everything we can to make our events successful and bring in vital research dollars so that we can #EndNF.

 6. WE LOVE OUR SCIENCE

 We are serious about science.
-The net proceeds of Cupid’s Undie Run (after 30% operating costs) is donated to the Children’s Tumor Foundation and specifically earmarked for research.
+The net proceeds of Cupid’s Undie Run are donated to the Children’s Tumor Foundation (CTF) and specifically earmarked for research.

-We treat Cupid’s like a giant family, and it means the world to us when we see a clinical trial or new drug reducing the size of a tumor in a little boy, for the first time in his life.
+We treat Cupid’s like a giant family, and it means the world to us when we see a clinical trial or new drug reducing the size of a tumor in a young child, for the first time in his or her life.
 That’s why we’re doing this.
-That boy and his Mom believe in what we’re doing – and we’re grateful for their trust.
+That kid and their family believe in what we’re doing – and we’re grateful for their trust.

 7. IT’S BETTER WITH FRIENDS